ChristianRich/bulk-html-loader/README.md

 Scrape HTML from thousands of web pages in a single go.

-Supports:
+Features:

   - Queueing
-  - Multiple retries
+  - Automatic retries
   - Graceful error handling
   - Continous loading on errors (don't stop the queue because some urls fail)
-  - Set the maximum number of concurrent HTTP requests (default is 10)
+  - Configure maximum number of concurrent HTTP requests, retries and load timeout
-  - Set the maximum number of retries (default is 3)
-  - Set the maximum timeout per load (default is 1500 ms)
-  - On http timeout errors, increase the timeout and try again
+  - Random user agent string in each HTTP request (lower risk of the remote server rejecting the request)
+  - Event driven so you can handle individual warnings, errors and comleted loads before the queue completes

 # Examples